Pholith/ONI-Mods/src/OldSteamTurbine/Preview/Preview.md

 # Old Steam Turbine

 ## About
-You can now build the Old Steam Turbine.
+Allows you to build the Old Steam Turbine.

-WARNING: The Old Steam turbine works, but some information about her is no longer available and the game show you some warnings.
+WARNING: The Old Steam turbine works, but somes informations about it are no longer available and the game show you some warnings.